Skills demand analysis

 - Facilitating exchange of knowledge and good practice in skills identification mechanisms, tools and analysis.

 - Developing and refining methodological instruments to analyse skills needs in transition and developing countries.

 - Disseminating intelligence and methodologies to the international community of researchers, practitioners, officials, policy analysts and policy advisors.

 How does Skills Lab work?

-Skills Lab draws on two networks, each with a specific remit, a Network of Experts, and international High Level Advisory Group (Advisory Group or HILAG).
+Skills Lab draws on two networks, each with a specific remit: a Network of Experts, and an international High-Level Advisory Group.

-- The Network of Experts includes researchers and analysts, from academia, research institutions or analysis and research units of Ministries or public employment services, as well as professionals from qualification authorities and sectoral bodies from the ETF partner countries, EU Member States and other international organizations
+- The Network of Experts includes researchers and analysts, from academia, research institutions or analysis and research units of ministries or public employment services, as well as professionals from qualification authorities and sectoral bodies from ETF partner countries, EU Member States and other international organisations.

-- The Advisory Group is a hub for international reflection on changing skills needs providing comments and insights on ongoing research projects, validating the findings of research and methodologies, suggesting new angles for analysis and resulting actions for education and training systems.
+- The Advisory Group is a hub for international reflection on changing skills needs, providing comments and insights on ongoing research projects, validating the findings of research and methodologies, suggesting new angles for analysis and resulting actions for education and training systems.
 It contributes to fostering innovation, disseminating the work and results of the Skills Lab and channelling knowledge towards the countries.
-It brings together policy makers and practitioners (e.g. representatives from public employment services, private sectors, relevant agencies, etc.) from the ETF partner countries as well as EU institutions, EU Member States and international organisations.
+It brings together policy makers and practitioners (e.g. representatives from public employment services, private sectors, relevant agencies) from ETF partner countries as well as EU institutions, EU Member States and international organisations.